 - asthma, wheezing or shortness of breath

 - swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing

 - hives, itching or skin rash.

 If you are allergic to aspirin or NSAID medicines and take PANAFEN PLUS, these symptoms may be severe.

 Do not take PANAFEN PLUS if you are also taking any other medicines that contain NSAIDS, whether prescribed by your doctor or obtained without prescription.
 Many medicines used to treat headache, migraine, dental or period pain and other aches and pains contain aspirin or NSAID medicines.
 If you are not sure if you are taking any of these medicines, ask your pharmacist.

-PANAFEN PLUS should not be taken whilst breastfeeding except under medical supervision.
+PANAFEN PLUS should not be taken whilst breast-feeding.
 The use of codeine containing products while breast-feeding may harm your baby.

 Do not take PANAFEN PLUS if:

 - you are vomiting blood or material that looks like coffee grounds